chrispine/crisp/README.md

 (Wow, GitHub renders those tabs as width 8, and it looks terrible.
 Doesn't look like you can change it in the README.md, though.
 Sorry.)

-In that last example, if `pair` were not a 2-tuple of type (Int, Int), the type-checker would complain (probably with a totally incomprehensible error message).
+In that last example, if `pair` were not a 2-tuple of type (Int, Int), it would be a runtime error (probably with a totally incomprehensible error message).

 A more idiomatic way to write that function: `add(a, b) -> a + b` That's still a function of one parameter.